 Poland - Cold Brook is a very small town located in the state of New York.
 With a population of 1,665 people and just one neighborhood, Poland - Cold Brook is the 644th largest community in New York.
-Poland - Cold Brook has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Poland - Cold Brook was built prior to World War II, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Poland - Cold Brook is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Poland - Cold Brook is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Poland - Cold Brook who work in management occupations (13.09%), office and administrative support (11.72%), and sales jobs (7.52%).
+Unlike some towns, Poland - Cold Brook isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Poland - Cold Brook are a mix of both white- and blue-collar jobs.
+Overall, Poland - Cold Brook is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Poland - Cold Brook who work in management occupations (13.88%), office and administrative support (11.04%), and sales jobs (8.52%).

 As is often the case in a small town, Poland - Cold Brook doesn't have a public transportation system that people use for their commute.